-Are you struggling to cover your costs due to a coronavirus-related furlough, lay off, reduction in work hours, inability to work for want of child care or forced business closure?
+Are you struggling to cover costs because of a coronavirus-related furlough, lay off, reduction in work hours, or an inability to work for want of child care or forced business closure?

 Are you in the midst of a legal separation, divorce, or dissolution of a domestic partnership?

 If you are, my heart is with you, and my mind is seeking innovative ways to help you access funds necessary to ride out this storm.
 Thankfully, so too are our politicians, and on March 27, 2020, the Coronavirus, Aid, Relief and Economic Security (CARES) Act became law.